 The team finally located Gula, then roughly age 30, in a remote region of Afghanistan.
 To confirm that Sharbat Gula was the same girl as the famous image the National Geographic EXPLORER team used the same iris-scanning technology and face-recognition techniques used by the U.S. Federal Bureau of Investigation.
 Modern pictures of her were featured as part of a cover story on her life in the April 2002 issue of National Geographic and was the subject of a television documentary, entitled Search for the Afghan Girl, which aired in March 2002.
 In recognition of her, National Geographic set up the Afghan Girls Fund, a charitable organization with the goal of educating Afghan women.

-She had no idea that her face had become so famous and she had never seen her famous portrait before it was shown to her by the Explorer team in January, 2002.
-After meeting McCurry she stated that she wishes to live out of the lime light and, “will not give another media interview and she wishes not to be contacted,”.
+She had no idea that her face had become so famous and she had never seen her famous portrait before it was shown to her by the Explorer team in January 2002.
+At first, she was upset that her image was so widely seen, “but when I found out that I have been the cause of support/help for many people/refugees, then I became happy.”
+After meeting McCurry she stated that she wishes to live out of the limelight and, “will not give another media interview and she wishes not to be contacted”.

-Steve McCurry born in Philadelphia, Pennsylvania 1950 is an American photo journalist best known for his color photography.
-Throughout his career he has covered many areas of international and civil conflict, including the Iran-Iraq war, Beirut, Cambodia, the Philippines, the Gulf War, and continuing coverage of Afghanistan.
+Steve McCurry born in Philadelphia, Pennsylvania 1950 is an American photojournalist best known for his color photography.
+Throughout his career, he has covered many areas of international and civil conflict, including the Iran-Iraq war, Beirut, Cambodia, the Philippines, the Gulf War, and continuing coverage of Afghanistan.
 McCurry’s work has been featured in every major magazine in the world and frequently appears in National Geographic magazine.
 It was the Afghan war that launched his career when he snuck into Afghanistan during the Soviet invasion and occupation of Afghanistan.
-His pictures were some of the first to show the battle between the Afghan Mujahideen and Soviet forces.
+His pictures were some of the first to show the battle between the Afghan Mujaheddin and Soviet forces.